☰ Main Menu

 April 19 - 21

-Following are some excerpts from SRF teachings regarding the joy that can be gained through the regular practice of long meditation:
+Following are some excerpts from SRF teachings regarding the joy that can be gained through the practice of regular, long and deep meditation:

 ‘I repeat Thy name on mystic beads fashioned of my crystal teardrops and polished with my love for thee.
 Come Spirit Come!’
 (Whispers from Eternity, page 12).